Company Brain Prerequisites: The Architecture of AI Readiness

 • No early win within the first budget cycle.
 Without a lighthouse, sponsorship erodes.

 • Scaling before foundations exist.
-Expanding to domain #5 when domain #1 still has unowned definitions multiplies the rework.
+Expanding to domain five when domain one still has unowned definitions multiplies the rework.

 Recommendations: The Sequencing That Works

-First 30 days — Establish accountability
+First 30 days.
+Establish accountability

 Threshold to proceed: a sponsor who will defend the budget for 18 months and a documented business KPI.

-Days 30-90 — Pick one lighthouse use case and prove value
+Days 30-90.
+Pick one lighthouse use case and prove value

 Threshold: if you cannot identify trustworthy, governed data for the use case, fix that before building.

-Months 3-9 — Build the core
+Months 3-9.
+Build the core

-Stand up a catalog with active metadata, MDM on 1-2 domains, data-quality monitoring with thresholds tied to KPIs, and a minimal viable ontology / semantic layer for the lighthouse domain.
+Stand up a catalog with active metadata, MDM on 1-2 domains, data-quality monitoring with thresholds tied to KPIs, and a minimal viable ontology and semantic layer for the lighthouse domain.
 Reach governance Level 3 on priority domains.

 Threshold: priority-domain data meets your defined quality bar and "customer / product / supplier" has one agreed definition.

-Months 9-24 — Scale deliberately
+Months 9-24.
+Scale deliberately

 Threshold to keep scaling: each domain shows measurable adoption and business impact before the next begins.

-Always — Measure business impact, not vanity metrics
+Always.
+Measure business impact, not vanity metrics

 Track time saved, costs avoided, and revenue unlocked.
 Not "assets tagged."
 Reassess maturity every 6 months for the first two years.